kapalakatabanya/se-assignment-1-setting-up-your-developer-environment-kapalakatabanya/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+DOCUMENTATION FROM THE ABOVE GUIDANCE

+1. installation of OS (window 11)

+step by step installation

+>> download rufus of Power iso for creation of Bootable (window image bootable) for myself i choosen rufus for creating window image bootable as per below screenshot (Attached on word doc)